danielcbit/apcctrl/doc/manual/manual.rst

     APCACCESS FATAL ERROR in apcaccess.c at line 336
     tcp_open: cannot connect to server localhost on port 3551.

-This is because apcupsd is still in the process of initializing the UPS.
-The solution is to wait at least 30 seconds after starting apcupsd before launching apcaccess.
+This is because apcctrl is still in the process of initializing the UPS.
+The solution is to wait at least 30 seconds after starting apcctrl before launching apcaccess.

 For a SmartUPS 1000 apcaccess will emit the following output: